sidharthNair/iort_lib/README.md

 ## Cloning and Building

-This project depends on [`mosquitto`](https://github.com/eclipse/mosquitto) which is used for MQTT subscription.
+This project depends on [`Eclipse Mosquitto`](https://github.com/eclipse/mosquitto) which is used for MQTT subscription.
 This can be installed using the following commands:

 ```sh
 sudo apt-get update